 To indicate which ones of those orbits have possibility of one or two close encounters with the Earth, the following conventions are used: i) Letters in capital case for orbits that do not cross the Earth's path around the Sun and have no possibility of a close encounter with the Earth; ii) Letters in lower case for orbits that cross the Earth's path around the Sun in only one direction of time.
 These orbits can be used to send a spacecraft from the Earth to the Jupiter or somewhere else using a Swing-by in Jupiter; iii) Letters in bold lower case for orbits that cross the Earth's path around the Sun in both directions of time.
-These orbits can be used to send a spacecraft from the Earth to the Jupiter or somewhere else using a Swing-by in Jupiter; iii) Letters in bold lower case for orbits that cross the Earth's path around the Sun in both directions of time.
-These orbits can be used to send a spacecraft from the Earth to the Earth; or from the Earth to the Jupiter and back to the Earth, without additional maneuvers, if a proper timing condition can be found.
+These orbits can be used to send a spacecraft from the Earth to the Jupiter; from Jupiter to the Earth; or from the Earth to the Jupiter and back to the Earth, without additional maneuvers, if a proper timing condition can be found.

-With those rules defined, the results consist of assigning one of those letters to a position in a two-dimensional diagram that has the parameter y in the horizontal axis and the parameter J in the vertical axis.
+With those rules defined, the results consist of assigning one of those letters to a position in a two-dimensional diagram that has the parameter ψ in the horizontal axis and the parameter J in the vertical axis.
 There is one plot for each desired value of the periapsis distance.
-The range for the variables used here is $y (180^\circ \le y \le 360^\circ)$ and $J (-1.35 \le J \le 1.55)$.
+The range for the variables used here is $\psi (180^\circ \le \psi \le 360^\circ)$ and $J (-1.35 \le J \le 1.55)$.
 They are very adequate in showing the main characteristic of the plots.
-The interval $180^\circ \le y \le 360^\circ$ is used, and not the full range ($0^\circ \le y \le 360^\circ$), because there is a symmetry between the chosen interval and the complementary interval $0^\circ \le y \le 180^\circ$.
-This symmetry comes from the fact that an orbit with an angle y = q is different from an orbit with an angle $y = q + 180^\circ$ only by a time reversal.
+The interval $180^\circ \le \psi \le 360^\circ$ is used, and not the full range $(0^\circ \le \psi \le 360^\circ)$, because there is a symmetry between the chosen interval and the complementary interval $0^\circ \le \psi \le 180^\circ$.
+This symmetry comes from the fact that an orbit with an angle $\psi = \theta$ is different from an orbit with an angle $\psi = \theta + 180^\circ$ only by a time reversal.
 It means that there is a correspondence between these two intervals.
-This correspondence is: $I \Leftrightarrow C, J \Leftrightarrow G, L \Leftrightarrow O, B \Leftrightarrow E, N \Leftrightarrow H, M \Leftrightarrow D$.
-The orbits A, F, K and P are unchanged.
+This correspondence is: I \Leftrightarrow C, J \Leftrightarrow G, L \Leftrightarrow O, B \Leftrightarrow E, N \Leftrightarrow H, M \Leftrightarrow D. The orbits A, F, K and P are unchanged.